-Backflow Testing and Prevention is a specialized plumbing service aimed at protecting potable water supplies from contamination due to reverse flow.
+Backflow Testing and Prevention offers a specialized plumbing service aimed at protecting potable water supplies from contamination due to reverse flow.
 This service involves routine inspection and certification of backflow prevention devices, installation of new units when required, and repairs to malfunctioning systems.
 It ensures compliance with health and safety regulations, particularly for commercial properties and irrigation systems

-Moving or updating plumbing systems.
+Relocating or updating plumbing systems.

-Guaranteeing plumbing systems meet local guidelines.
+Guaranteeing plumbing systems satisfy regional regulations.

 Immediate reaction to prevent flooding and water damage.